 This is probably the question we’ll hear the most, and it’s a fair one.

-One of the biggest misconceptions about the new AML compliance requirements is that existing relationships automatically satisfy compliance obligations.
+One of the biggest misconceptions is that existing relationships automatically satisfy the AML compliance requirements.

 Unfortunately, that won’t always be the case.

-Even long-term clients may be asked to provide information that has never previously been required, and in some situations, we may also need to update information that we’ve held for years to meet the new requirements.
+Even long-term clients may be asked to provide information they haven’t previously needed to provide, and in some situations, we may also need to update information that we’ve held for years to meet the new requirements.

 different services, different requirements